edendir/gents-edit/README.md

 # gents-edit
 Website for style consulting business with blog.
-Used to learn TypeScript and in depth Web Dev
+Used to learn in depth Web Dev